minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
-This is another one, related to NCCL, and was captured during some training experiments with PyTorch. [click] We can see that the connection was closed by localRank 0, and the NCCL watchdog thread terminated with exception: NCCL error: remote process exited or there was a network error.
+This is another one, related to NCCL.

+This was captured during some training experiments with PyTorch. [click] We can see that

+> the connection was closed by localRank 0

+and the NCCL watchdog thread terminated with exception:

+> NCCL error: remote process exited or there was a network error.
 -->

 ---